 What do the studies show?

 Numerous studies have shown that the use of these methods is highly effective at teaching children to read.
-The benefits are long-term and extend well beyond students’ current stage of learning.
-Proving valuable for years to come.
-The research shows them to be effective for all types of learners.
-Including those with average ability, those with learning disabilities, and those who may be at risk for future delays.
-Finally, they’ve been proven to improve learners’ spelling and reading comprehension.
-That is alongside the learners’ basic reading skills.
+The benefits are long-term and extend well beyond students’ current stage of learning, providing valuable skills for years to come.
+The research shows SOR to be effective for all types of learners, including those with average ability, those with learning disabilities, and those who may be at risk for future delays.
+Finally, SOR has been proven to improve learners’ spelling and reading comprehension — that is, alongside the learners’ basic reading skills.

 As relates to explicit and systematic instruction, scientists Anders Ericsson and Robert Pool examine the power of “purposeful (or deliberate) practice” in developing cognitive adaptability and accomplishing goals.
 In Peak: Secrets from the New Science of Expertise, they write that purposeful practice requires one to: “Get outside your comfort zone but do it in a focused way, with clear goals, a plan for reaching those goals, and a way to monitor your progress.
 Oh, and figure out a way to maintain your motivation.”